 Vaccines are an important part of preventative health care for pets.
 Dogs are commonly vaccinated against some or all of certain diseases.
 Core vaccines should be given to all dogs, whereas non-core vaccines are given where indicated by your dog's lifestyle or the geographic area in which you live.
 Core vaccines include rabies, distemper, parvovirus, and more, while non-core vaccines include shots such as Bordetella, Lyme, and Giardia.

 With the exceptions of legal requirements for rabies or vaccination requirements for kennels or travel, many veterinarians recommend vaccinating adult pets every three years, as per the American Animal Hospital Association's (AAHA) Canine Vaccine Guidelines.
 It should be noted, however, that an annual examination is still strongly recommended to make sure your pet remains in optimal health.

 List of Core Dog Vaccines

-- Rabies: Rabies is a fatal viral disease that attacks the nervous system and that is contagious to humans.
+- Rabies: Rabies is a fatal viral disease that attacks the nervous system and that is transmissible to humans.

 - Distemper: Distemper is a viral disease that is often fatal, affecting the respiratory and gastrointestinal tracts and often the nervous system.